SamchanThunder/hand_recognition_math_calculations/README.md

 -Use of HandPose Model from Tensorflow and FingerPose

--I made the model recognize the numbers 1 to 9 in Abacus Hand Techniques and created functions to find the sum of the provided numbers.
+-I made the model recognize the numbers 1 to 9 in Abacus Hand Techniques and created functions to do different calculations with the provided numbers.
 Each number is purposely made to be recognized in 2 seconds.

--I Got Guidance from Nicholas Renotte to Set Up the HandPose Model
+-Guidance from Nicholas Renotte to Set Up the HandPose Model